 Have you ever really known where you wanted to take your business, but struggled to get your team to “get it” and deliver?

-When you started your business, you likely had an idea of what the future could look like and saw the direction it would take.
-Most people’s visions don’t turn out exactly as planned, but you tweak along the way and continue toward a prosperous future.
+When you started your business, you likely had an idea of the future and the direction it would take.
+Most people’s strategic vision don’t turn out exactly as planned.
+But you tweak along the way and continue toward a prosperous future.

 Several years ago, I was brought into a multinational firm and asked to help assist in developing their regional strategy.
-I wanted to know what they’d tried in the past and was given the name of an executive who had worked on that project.
+I wanted to know what they’d tried in the past and was named an executive who worked on that project.

 I approached that executive and asked if I could get that strategy as a starting point.
 They opened up their bottom desk drawer and pulled out about 30 copies of the strategy.
 I didn’t know if someone had just overestimated at the copy machine, so I asked why they had so many.

 The executive said that they had decided not to share the plan.
 The reason?
 They were afraid it was going to get leaked to competitors.

 In playing into their fear of other companies in their market, they kept everyone in their company in the dark!
 How could they pursue a strategy that their employees didn’t even know about?